 The federal level of designation would require preparation of a National Register nomination by the neighborhood community.
-The nomination would be submitted to the state office of Historic Preservation for consideration by the State Historical Resources Commission.
+The nomination would be submitted to the California Office of Historic Preservation for consideration by the California Historical Resources Commission.
 All of the owners within the district boundary would be noticed by the State prior to listing of the district on the National Register.
 Final approval of the National Register listing is conferred by the keeper of the National Register.
-If owners objected, the State would not establish the area as a National Register District.
-However, the area would be recorded on the State's data base as being eligible for the National Register.
-If the district is listed on the National Register, the additional federal incentive of a 20% tax credit for rehabilitation of income producing property applies.
+If owners objected, the state would not establish the area as a National Register District.
+However, the area would be recorded on the state's data base as being eligible for the National Register.
+If the district is listed on the National Register, the additional federal incentive of a 20 percent tax credit for rehabilitation of income producing property applies.
 Listing would not add additional design review or restrictions, but would be a source of pride and enhance appreciation of our history, culture and architecture.

 Are there other requirements if a project uses federal funding or a federal agency is in charge of the project?

 Projects that benefit from federal funding or permitting, or are carried out by federal agencies, are required to undergo a special process under Section 106 of the National Historic Preservation Act.
 This process requires that properties be analyzed with regard to their eligibility for listing on the National Register of Historic Places.
 If the project may have negative impacts on a National Register eligible site, then the agency or persons in charge of the project have to consult with various historic preservation bodies including the California Office of Historic Preservation and the federal Advisory Council on Historic Preservation.
 The consultation process needs to take place before the project's environmental document is completed to avoid, reduce or mitigate harm to the historical resource.

 Are there other criteria for historical designation at the state or federal level?